 Up for a classic “dinner and a show” combo?
 Head over to Pilsen and catch a comedy act, music performance, or even dancing at historic Thalia Hall.

 This article was published through a partnership with Jetsetter magazine.
-Read the original story: The Best Long Weekend Winter Getaways in the US by Lindsey Olander Evans, a regular contributor to Jetsetter.
+Read the original story: The Best Long Weekend Winter Getaways in the US by Lindsey Olander, a regular contributor to Jetsetter.

 More from Jetsetter: